Get a free account in less than 60 seconds. ?

 Sign Up for Free Basic Account

 The statistic shows the growth rate in the real GDP in the United Kingdom from 2004 to 2014.
-In 2011, the rate of GDP growth in the United Kingdom was at around 0.8 percent on the previous year.
+In 2011, the rate of GDP growth in the United Kingdom was at around 1.12 percent compared to the previous year.

 The economy of the United Kingdom